etuh/cs.old/README.md

-# Flies Galore CodeIgniter 4 Application
+# ConnectLocal CodeIgniter 4 Application

 ## What is CodeIgniter?